bayinfosys/bayinfosys.github.io/03-how-does-chat-gpt-work/03-how-does-chat-gpt-work.md

 ### Big Data

-Interestingly, due to the archecture of these models, they are not so prone to __over-fitting__, which was a significant bottleneck to using massive amounts of data to train massive models in the past -- in simple terms: the model would simply memorize the data.
+Interestingly, due to the architecture of these models, they are not so prone to __over-fitting__, which was a significant bottleneck to using massive amounts of data to train massive models in the past -- in simple terms: the model would simply memorize the data.

 Additionally, these models are capable of being trained on any sequential data: Genetic sequences, music, translation, machine code, etc. Providing the data can be sourced and formatted appropriately.

-The ability of Transformers to accept massive amounts of data led to rapid experiementation and discoveries around their ability to learn and relate concepts which are difficult for humans to discover.
+The ability of Transformers to accept massive amounts of data led to rapid experimentation and discoveries around their ability to learn and relate concepts which are difficult for humans to discover.
 How this conceptual data is represented in the model is an interesting area of research.
 For introduction I would recommend:
 + [Transformer Circuits](https://transformer-circuits.pub/2021/framework)
 + [Neal Nanda on Machine Learning StreetTalk](https://www.youtube.com/watch?v=cVBGjhN4-1g) discussing a whole host of insights in this area.